bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 ### 9.7 Enabling for Discovery

-Once you are happy with the content and have applied the appropriate controls to your API, you can do the following to publish to the API Directory.
+Once you are happy with the content and have applied the appropriate controls to your API, you are ready to make it available on the API Directory.

-Your namespace must be approved for use by a Ministry Organization Administrator.
+**Prerequisite:** Your namespace must be approved for use by a Ministry Organization Administrator.
 This is a one-time process to link the Ministry to the Namespace and can be requested here: https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/2/create/118

-Once approved, you just need to make an Environment `active` for the corresponding Product and Dataset to appear on the API Directory.
+Once approved, you just need to make an Environment `active` for the corresponding Product Environment to appear on the API Directory.
 You can do this by either updating the Product Environment configuration above to `active: true`, or going to the API Services Portal UI and editing the Environment details.

 ### 9.8 View your product in the API Directory